-- 2) Children who have an older sibling attending Longney CE Primary and who will continue to do so when the younger child is admitted.
-A sibling is defined as a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child must be living in the same family unit at the same address. - 3) Children with the strongest geographical claim, measured in a straight line from the ordnance survey address point of the child's home address (including flats) to the ordnance survey address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority and the River Severn forming a natural obstacle for families living the other side of the river. - 4) Children for whom Longney CE Primary is not the nearest school when measured as in point 3.
+2) Children who have an older sibling attending Longney CE Primary and who will continue to do so when the younger child is admitted.
+A sibling is defined as a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child must be living in the same family unit at the same address.

+3) Children with the strongest geographical claim, measured in a straight line from the ordnance survey address point of the child's home address (including flats) to the ordnance survey address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.
+For entry to the school, these pupils will normally be required to live on the eastern side of the river Severn.

+4) Children for whom Longney CE Primary is not the nearest school when measured as in point 3.